MattCBowman/Locomotive-fundamentals/README.md

 Some Liquid filters will allow you to format your entries attributes.

-- Resize image :
+- Resize image:

-  An image rendered from a file's field is done this way :
+  An image rendered from a file's field is done this way:
   ```html
   <img src="{{  item.attached.url }}">
   ```

   But the the DragonFly gem can resize any image on the fly behind the scene.
   The url to the dynamically resized image is returned.
 The processing relies on ImageMagick.
-Here is an example :
+Here is an example:

   ```html
   <img src="{{  item.attached.url | resize: '100x100' }}">